analyticswithabhishek/Deep_Learning/README.md

+# IDS 576: Advanced Predictive Analytics course @ University of Illinois, Chicago
-# Welcome to the world of Deep Learning, Graphical Models and Reinforcement Learning !
+## Welcome to the world of Deep Learning, Graphical Models and Reinforcement Learning !

 ## Some useful links for reference:
 1. http://ufldl.stanford.edu/wiki/index.php/UFLDL_Tutorial